max-developing/MT-Elektro.rs/README.md

 https://www.mt-elektro.rs/

 For anyone who doesn't understand the language of the page, this is a page about white goods service (Appliance services) in Serbia in places in and around Belgrade.
-After 10 years of experience in service giving, my friend started running his own company, I hope that he will work successfully and that this site will help him to reach to more people around. 😊
+After 10 years of experience in service giving, my friend started running his own company, I hope that he will work successfully and that this site will help him to reach more people around. 😊

 The main goal was to keep everything simple and effective.
 Without almost any animations, and with larger size of font.